The Vegetarian Diet

-No meat/poultry/seafood, but consumes dairy foods and eggs.
+No meat, poultry or seafood, but consumes dairy foods and eggs.

 What is Ovo Vegetarian?

-No meat/poultry/seafood, No dairy foods, but consumes eggs.
+No meat, poultry, seafood or dairy products, but consumes eggs.

 What is Lacto Vegetarian?

-No meat/poultry/seafood, No eggs, but consumes dairy foods.
+No meat, poultry, seafood or eggs, but consumes dairy products.

-Myth 1: “Not nutritious enough for growing kids and teenagers”
+MYTH 1: “Being vegetarian is not nutritious enough for growing kids and teenagers”

-Special care must be taken if kids are vegan (no eggs/dairy) and parental involvement is important in planning a vegan diet.
+Special care must be taken if kids are vegan (no eggs or dairy) and parental involvement is important in planning a vegan diet.
 In some cases, a consultation with a dietitian and a multivitamin supplement may be needed.

 Variety is the key!
 Not all vegetables and fruits are “cold”.
-Vegetables like squashes and onions, fruits like papaya, lychee, and guava are all “warm” plants.
+Vegetables like squash and onions, fruits like papaya, lychee, and guava are all “warm” plants.

 Cook with condiments!
 Ginger, chili, curry powder, garlic, green onions, vinegar and various others are all considered to provide “warming” effects.

->50% absorbed: Cauliflower, watercress, cabbage, brussels sprouts, rutabaga, kale, mustard greens, bok choy, broccoli, turnip greens
+Over 50% of calcium can be absorbed in our bodies through eating: cauliflower, watercress, cabbage, brussels sprouts, rutabaga, kale, mustard greens, bak choy, broccoli and turnip greens

 Eat the rainbow